UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/01_intro.md

 A good model focuses on capturing the dominant factors influencing the system, using a minimal yet effective set of variables and relationships.
 A model’s predictive power lies not in its complexity or completeness but in its ability to accurately represent the key drivers of the system with the necessary approximations.

 Now, how one goes about creating a model and a simulation?
-Any ideas?

 ---